cyscale/docs.cyscale.com/docs/compliance/standards.md

 There are multiple recommendations within each section.
 Note the use of the term recommendation as opposed to control or requirement.
 This reinforces the point that CIS is a self-imposed, best-practices standard, as opposed to compulsory or regulated and centralized standards such as the PCI DSS for the payment card industry or HIPAA for covered health care entities.

-## CIS Google Cloud Platform (GCP) Foundation
+## CIS Google Cloud Foundation Benchmark

+Cyscale supports the newer Google Cloud benchmark generations, including v2.0.0.

-This security configuration benchmark covers foundational elements of Google Cloud Platform.
-The recommendations detailed here are important security considerations when designing your infrastructure on Google Cloud Platform.
+This security configuration benchmark covers foundational elements of Google Cloud.
+The recommendations detailed here are important security considerations when designing your infrastructure on Google Cloud.
 Most of the recommendations provided with this release of the benchmark cover security considerations only at individual Project level and not at the organization level.
 It covers:

 * Identity and Access Management
 * Logging and Monitoring configurations